dealingwith/daniel-industries/_posts/2025-02-06-i-have-hope.md

 I do not know how or why it arrived.
 Obviously everything is terrible.
 Here are some hypotheses, in order of my confidence in their likelihood as an over/under percentage:

 💊 I took my vitamins.
-I often take my vitamins.
+But I often take my vitamins.
 1%

 💊 I specifically took my magnesium.
-I ran out and missed a few days, then started back up on my nightly regimen.
-But only a few days.
+I had run out and missed a few days, then started back up on my nightly regimen.
 3%

 🚴 I rode my bicycle.
 I hadn't ridden much because of the very cold weather here.
 But I had ridden some, and I wasn't enjoying it.
 Then, suddenly, I was again.
 5%